Image Is Everything: ACMI Employs Panasonic DLP Laser Projectors in $40M Museum Revamp

 ACMI, the Australian Centre for the Moving Image, at Federation Square, Melbourne, is Australia’s national museum of film, video games, digital culture and art.
-It’s undergone a massive A$40m upgrade, that has addressed virtually every space in the museum.
-The technology has also enjoyed a total overhaul.
+It’s undergone a massive $40m upgrade, that has addressed virtually every space in the museum.

 The ‘Story of the Moving Image’ is the new ‘centrepiece’ exhibition.
 A journey through the past, present and future of film, TV and video games, it’s no longer a ‘permanent’ exhibition, it’s designed to evolve and respond and is packed with interactive experiences.

 Client: ACMI (Australian Centre for the Moving Image)